MikhailKravets/vision_transformer/README.md

 pip install torch torchvision --index-url https://download.pytorch.org/whl/cu118
 ```

-Then install the rest of the libraries run:
+Then install the rest of the libraries with the command:

 ```shell
 pip install -r requirements-cuda.txt